Given a graph which consists of several edges connecting its nodes, find a subgraph of the given graph with the following properties:

 Find the total weight or the sum of all edges in the subgraph.

 For example, consider a graph with nodes.
-Edges are weight , weight and weight .
-Starting from , we select the lowest weight path, i.e. .
-From , there is only one path .
+Possible edges are weight , weight and weight .
+Starting from node , we select the lower weight path, i.e. , weight .
+From node , there is only one path left, weight .
 We have all nodes connected at a cost of .

 The first line has two space-separated integers and , the number of nodes and edges in the graph.